-TenneT's credit profile is constrained by (1) its mounting investment programme, growing to €5 billion-€6 billion annually over the next five years from c.€3 billion currently spent annually, which will weaken key credit metrics; (2) lower allowed returns under the current regulatory period; and (3) a further decrease in returns proposed by the Dutch regulator for the next regulatory period starting in January 2022.
+TenneT's credit profile is constrained by (1) its mounting investment programme, growing to \in 5 billion- \in 6 billion annually in the coming years from \in 3.4 billion in 2020, which will weaken key credit metrics; (2) lower allowed returns under the current regulatory period; and (3) a further decrease in returns for the next regulatory periods starting in January 2022 in the Netherlands and in January 2024 in Germany.
 TenneT's capital objective of maintaining an A3 rating should mitigate these challenges despite key credit metrics likely to remain under pressure through the early 2020s and closer to the tighter end of our guidance range for the rating.

-Exhibit 1 TenneT's annual capital spending is expected to reach €5-6 billion annually by 2025
+TenneT's annual capital spending is expected to reach €5-6 billion annually in the coming years

-Projected capex corresponds to the midpoint of TenneT's guidance of capex growing to \leq 5- \leq 6 billion over the next 5 years.
+Projected capex corresponds to the midpoint of TenneT's guidance of capex growing to €5-€6 billion in the coming years.
 Source: TenneT and Moody's Investors Service